 To receive occasional updates on the magazine and other projects, please join our mailing list.

-Triple Canopy supports the following browsers and operating systems across the site:
+Triple Canopy supports the following browsers and operating systems, with occasional exceptions:

 - Chrome 21.0+ (Mac/Windows)